planttheidea/jile/README.md

 </div>
 ```

-This example uses [React](https://github.com/facebook/react), but it you can use it with anything as it has no dependencies on a particular view library or framework.
+This example uses [React](https://github.com/facebook/react), but you can use it with anything as it has no dependencies on a particular view library or framework.

 #### How it works